jagterberg/jagterberg.github.io/index.md

 You can read about some of my research [here](https://engineering.jhu.edu/ams/news/agterberg-analyzes-multilayer-networks-from-airports-to-hogwarts/), [here](https://engineering.jhu.edu/ams/news/joshua-agterberg-best-presentation-nonparametric-statistics/), or on my research page
 [here](/pages/research.html).

+<b>Due to the large volume of emails I receive, I am unable to respond to inquiries from prospective PhD students</b>.
+PhD admissions are centralized at UIUC, so if you are interested in doing research with me, please apply directly to the PhD program in Statiistics.
+If you are already at UIUC, please read [this](/pages/phd_students.html).

 Previously, I spent one year as a postdoctoral researcher at the [University of Pennsylvania](https://www.upenn.edu/) working with [René Vidal](http://vision.jhu.edu/rvidal.html) and [Yuxin Chen](https://yuxinchen2020.github.io/index.html), affiliated with the [Innovation in Data Engineering and Science (IDEAS) Initiative](https://research.seas.upenn.edu/initiatives/data-science/), the [Department of Electrical and Systems Engineering](https://www.ese.upenn.edu/), and the [Department of Statistics and Data Science](https://statistics.wharton.upenn.edu/).

 I defended my PhD in applied mathematics and statistics from Johns Hopkins in February 2023, entitled "[Asymptotics and Statistical Inference in High-Dimensional Low-Rank Matrix Models](/assets/dissertation.pdf)," where I was